- Tritonia, Home of Swords and Sandals

 Such luminaries as Wolfgang of Shackleford , Sir Belgrave, Emperor Antares and HeChaos began their adventures here on the high seas.

-Eventually the land-grab was settled and Phaetor reclaimed control of the oceans, though many new individuals would rise to fame and power thanks to the great bounties of the sea.
+After five long years, the land-grab was settled and Phaetor reclaimed control of the oceans, though many new individuals would rise to fame and power thanks to the great bounties of the sea.
 This conflict would come to be known amongst the people as the Four Oceans War.

 Author’s Note: S&S: Pirates Lords is, in fact a forthcoming game from us will be launching in mid 2018.
 Similar in style to S&S Crusader, it follows a group of pirate lords as they try to divvy up the oceans amongst themselves.